 Bovine cystitis is an inflammation of the urinary bladder of cattle that may ascend the ureters to cause infection of the kidneys (pyelonephritis).
-A similar condition is seen in sheep.
+A similar condition is seen less commonly in sheep.
 The condition is sporadic and worldwide in distribution.
-Cystitis and pyelonephritis are most often seen after parturition (in one study, the average days to onset after parturition was 83), with multiparous cows being at highest risk.
+Cystitis and pyelonephritis are most often seen after parturition (in one study, the average number of days to onset after parturition was 83), with multiparous cows being at highest risk.
 In locations where the disease has been studied, the prevalence is low (< 1%–2%).
 Cystitis and pyelonephritis are rare in male cattle.

-Formerly, the most common causative agents were the Corynebacterium renale group of bacteria, including C renale, C cystitidis, and C pilosum, as well as Escherichia coli; however, E coli and Trueperella (formerly Arcanobacterium or Corynebacterium) pyogenes are now the bacteria most frequently isolated from cows with pyelonephritis.
-Other opportunistic and environmental bacteria may be involved, including staphylococci and streptococci.
+Formerly, the most common causative agents of bovine cystitis and pyelonephritis were the Corynebacterium renale group of bacteria, including C renale (Type I), C pilosum (Type II), and C cystitidis (Type III), as well as Escherichia coli; however, E coli, Staphylococcus spp, Proteus spp, Streptococcus spp, and Trueperella (formerly Arcanobacterium or Corynebacterium) pyogenes are now the bacteria most frequently isolated from cows with pyelonephritis.
+Other opportunistic and environmental bacteria may be involved as well.

-The first sign observed may be the passage of blood-stained urine in an otherwise healthy cow.
+The first clinical sign observed in a case of bovine cystitis or pyelonephritis may be the passage of blood-stained urine in an otherwise healthy cow.
 As the infection proceeds up the ureters, causing inflammation and subsequent involvement of the kidney, the animal exhibits discomfort manifest by frequent attempts to urinate, anorexia, a slight fever, loss of production, colic with restlessness, tail switching, polyuria, hematuria, or pyuria.
 In chronic cases, the animal may show colic, diarrhea, polyuria, polydipsia, stranguria, and anemia.
 As the disease progresses, the bladder becomes thickened and inflamed.
 The ureters become thickened and dilated with a purulent exudate.
 The involved kidneys develop multiple small abscesses on the surface that may extend into the cortex and medulla.

 Even though the organisms are ubiquitous in the environment, affected animals should be isolated from the herd to restrict buildup of organisms.
 Because of suspicion that bulls may act as mechanical vectors of Corynebacterium spp, artificial insemination in herds with multiple animals affected may be considered.